-If you believe an email is spam or phishing, please forward to IT here: email@example.com
+If you believe an email is a spam or phishing message, please forward to IT here: firstname.lastname@example.org

 In the unlikely event you forward the spam email a legitimate email, we will tell you it is legitimate.